feature-flags-co/ffc-code-refs-core/README.md

 # ffc-code-refs-core
-This is a ommand line util for generating flag code references when using the feature-flags.co SaaS or Standalone project.
+This is a command line util for generating flag code references when using the feature-flags.co SaaS or Standalone project.

 ## Install